 that the angle we have been describing has a tangent of 30/30 or

-Since we now know the angle q in the triangles we have been dealing with, we can do the final calculations.
+Since we now know the angle θ in the triangles we have been dealing with, we can do the final calculations.
 Using the specific dimensions (tread track and center-of-gravity height) of ANY vehicle, it is therefore VERY easy to quickly calculate at what speed it would roll over!
-No "expert" could possibly get away with testifying in court that he does not know!
+No "expert", from Ford or anyone else, could possibly get away with testifying in court that he "does not know!"

 We have already determined that the actual lifting force on the center of gravity of the vehicle is the centripetal force times the tangent of that angle, in other words in our example, 3400 pounds times 1.000 or 3400 pounds vertical lifting effect!